phppackage/composer-package-generator/README.md

 ## Composer Package Generator

+Tweeked for organisation (PHPPackage), if you want a more generic version [use this](https://github.com/lcherone/composer-package-generator).

 This very simple PHP script will generate the following structure, ready to start creating your composer package.